Experts on Immigration

 Vanessa Perez is an author and professor of Latino Studies at Brooklyn College, City University of New York.
 She is an expert on Latinas and immigration and has published extensively on how the experience of immigration negatively impact Latina’s educational outcomes, economic development, health, and self-esteem.
 Media includes: NPR, Huffington Post and Huffington Post Live.

-Co-founder, Executive Director, Racial Justice and Civil Rights Activist
+Co-founder, Former Executive Director, Racial Justice and Civil Rights Activist

 MPower Change, Arab American Association of New York

 For interviews on Immigration and Arab Americans.